 - Keeping safe custody of the company seal

 Corporate Governance and Secretarial Duties

-A Company Secretary plays a crucial role in advising upon good governance practices and compliance of corporate governance norms.
+A Company Secretary plays a crucial role in advising upon good governance practices and compliance with corporate governance norms.
 These standards and guidelines are mentioned under various corporate, business and security laws.
 Other than this, mentioned below is a list of secretarial responsibilities that are undertaken by a Company Secretary: